lenskit/java.lenskit.org/research/index.md

 ### 2016

+-   Safair Najafi and Ziad Salam.
+2016. [*Evaluating Prediction Accuracy for Collaborative Filtering Algorithms in Recommender Systems*](http://kth.diva-portal.org/smash/record.jsf?pid=diva2%3A927356).
+Degree Project in Technology, KTH Royal Institute of Technology School of Computer Science and Communication, Stockholm, Sweden.

+-   Penghua Yu, Lanfen Lin, and Yuangang Yao.
+2016.
+A Novel Framework to Process the Quantity and Quality of User Behavior Data in Recommender Systems.
+In *Proceedings of the 17th International Conference on Web-Age Information Management*; published by Springer-Verlag as *Lecture Notes in Computer Science* vol. 9658 pp. 231–243.
+DOI=[10.1007/978-3-319-39937-9_18](http://dx.doi.org/10.1007/978-3-319-39937-9_18).

 -   Toon de Pessemier, Jeroen Dhondt, and Luc Martens.
 2016.
 Hybrid group recommendations for a travel service. *Multimedia Tools and Applications* vol. 75 no. 5 (March 2016).
 Springer.
 DOI=[10.1007/s11042-016-3265-x](http://dx.doi.org/10.1007/s11042-016-3265-x).

 -   F. Maxwell Harper and Joseph A. Konstan.
 [The MovieLens Datasets: History and Context](http://grouplens.org/publications/#entry-I8IHQBTU). *Transactions on Interactive Intelligent Systems* vol. 5 no. 4 (January, 2016).
 ACM.
 DOI=[10.1145/2827872](http://dx.doi.org/10.1145/2827872).